原文:http://publib.boulder.ibm.com/httpserv/manual60/programs/rotatelogs.html

 ErrorLog "|/path/to/IHS/bin/rotatelogs /var/logs/errorlog.%Y-%m-%d-%H_%M_%S 5M"

-This configuration will rotate the error logfile whenever it reaches a size of 5 megabytes, and the suffix to the logfile name will be created of the formerrorlog.YYYY-mm-dd-HH_MM_SS
+This configuration will rotate the error logfile whenever it reaches a size of 5 megabytes, and the suffix to the logfile name will be created of the formerrorlog.YYYY-mm-dd-HH_MM_SS.

-The following logfile format string substitutions should be supported by all strftime(3)
+The following logfile format string substitutions should be supported by all strftime(3) implementations, see the strftime(3) man page for library-specific extensions.

 %A |